Viasat engineer Ramya Venkataraman needs only to look homeward to see the value in her life’s work.

 Born with a knack for science and math, she was drawn toward a career in technology.
 But pursuing it would require her to take a very non-traditional path.
-In India, most women complete their education, marry, have children and devote the rest of their lives to family and domestic work.

 “I was trying to break out of the traditional norm,” she said.
 “It was essentially me deciding that’s not what I wanted, and believing whatever I wanted was on the other side of fear.
 You think of fear as the barricade, so you have to walk through it.”